 How It Works

-I started coding a carousel library on top of SwiperJS for days until I remembered how difficult it always is to work with – especially when it came to controlling the styling.
-So I threw that library in the trash.
+I started coding a carousel library on top of SwiperJS for days until I remembered how difficult it always is to work with.
+So I threw that library away.
+This new one was made to be super easy to work with (particularly on Webflow).
+You style elements, control item sizing, and manage spacing like you're always used to.
+No unexpected Javascript shenanigans.

 In the background, ResizeObserver detects changes and automatically recalculates positions and boundaries.
 CSS Scroll Snap handles alignment. scrollIntoView() provides the smooth programmatic navigation.